 Vestre focuses on more than environmentally friendly production.
 The company has integrated nine of the 17 UN Sustainable Development Goals into its activities, with the aim of becoming the world’s most sustainable furniture manufacturer.
 Its products have a lifetime guarantee against rust, a 15-year coating guarantee and lifetime support.
 Even if a product went out of production years ago, Vestre guarantees that it will manufacture spare parts.
-A Vestre bench, chair or rubbish bin will never have to be replaced.
+A Vestre bench, chair or litter bin will never have to be replaced.
 In this way, says Jan Christian Vestre, the company is making a small contribution to the circular economy.

 “We combine Scandinavian production with an uncompromising commitment to sustainability and quality.
 As far as I know, no other company in our industry delivers products with a lifetime guarantee against rust, promises to manufacture spare parts for the product’s entire lifetime or offers to take products back and recoat them to extend their life,” he says.

 And it does not cost an arm and a leg.
 According to Vestre, the company’s products will never be the cheapest on the market, but its prices are average.
 Meanwhile, sales are soaring.
 In recent years, the company has experienced annual growth of nearly 20 per cent and a dramatic increase in exports.
-Turnover for 2019 will climb to nearly USD 25 million.

 The company’s furniture spruces up parks and urban spaces in Berlin, London, Los Angeles, Paris and Stockholm.
 Should you need to rest your feet in Times Square, it is a Vestre bench you will be sitting on.